Student Leadership

 Eco Champions

 We have 12 Eco Champions across the school, from Year 1 all the way up to Year 6.
 The purpose of the Eco Champions is to ensure that our school is doing all it can to be as sustainable as possible.
-The children are taking on the role as leaders to push our school and local community to be greener, take responsibility and show respect to our environment and the world we live in.
+Last year, the Eco champions worked incredibly hard in achieving the Eco Schools Green Flag award with distinction.
+We will be working towards the award again this year, with the children are taking on the role as leaders to push our school and local community to be greener, take responsibility and show respect to our local environment and the wider community.
 The children take on a hands- on approach to this by ensuring that classrooms are 'powering down' when not in use by switching off lights, whiteboards and sockets.
-We will be working collaboratively to develop our allotment by planting new trees and growing fruit and vegetables that we can use in school.
-A huge project for us is recycling and litter around the school and in the local community, our aim is to be a fully recycling school by the end of 2023 ensuring that we recycle paper, plastic and food waste correctly.
+We will be working collaboratively to develop our outdoor areas by planting new trees, wildflowers and growing our own fruit and vegetables.
+A huge project for us is recycling and litter around the school and in the local community, our aim is to be a fully recycling school by the end of 2024 ensuring that we recycle paper, plastic and food waste correctly.

 Our Eco Champions are: